Marko-Obradovic/sigma-notes/topic-notes/php/script.md

 ### Tell me about your background.
 ```
-So my love for technology comes from my childhood - I spent a lot of time on computers and so I got a lot of exposure from that, but during my secondary education, I actually started to develop an interest in music - and at first it was drumming and playing in bands
+So I've always loved technology - as a kid I spent a lot of time on computers and so I got a lot of exposure from that, and during my secondary education, I actually started to develop an interest in music production.

-but the more I learned about music the more I actually found that i enjoyed producing music more than performing it

-i really loved learning about the hardware and the software, the ways in which they interacted and how we can leverage them to achieve the best results for the musicians
+i really loved learning about the technology, came together and how we could use them to create a beautiful sounding product for the musicians

 and so I carried on with audio engineering all the way up to university where we got a lot of in-depth exposure to the technology behind everything

+We looked at how to operate studios to record sessions, how microphones worked, mixing and mastering

-and actually one of the more interesting modules i did at university was looking at arduinos
+and actually one of the more impactful modules i did at university was building MIDI controllers with arduinos - so a little keyboard we could use to play notes on the computer

-and we began to build little programs on them which would allow us to use them as MIDI controllers - kind of the same way you would use a keyboard to play notes on your computer

 and this really got me really interested, because I got to see what was going on under the hood - and so over time, I started tinkering with python to see what else could be done and so that I could learn more

-But i realised that i was becoming more interested in the technology than i was in the music - i started to become interested in the problem solving aspects - the algorithms, the data, etc - I eventually completed a course on Udacity in Python and it was just so much fun to do.
+But i realised that i was becoming more interested in the technology than i was in the music - i started to become interested in the problem solving aspects - the algorithms, etc - I eventually completed a course on Udacity in Python and it was just so much fun to do.

 and thats what started leading me down the path of pursuing technology not for the sake music but to learn to use code to solve problems